UNITAR Online Catalogue

 3. Promote the principles of multilateralism and environmentally sound management of waste and chemicals.

-4. Offer insights into career pathways in international environmental governance.
+4. Offer insights into career and networking pathways in international environmental governance.

 Objectifs d'apprentissage